Pfed-prog/Mantine-Web3-Template/README.md

 This template comes with several essential features:

 - Server side rendering setup for Mantine
-- Color scheme is stored in cookie to avoid color scheme mismatch after hydration
-- Storybook with color scheme toggle
 - Jest with react testing library
 - ESLint setup with [eslint-config-mantine](https://github.com/mantinedev/eslint-config-mantine)